David Bernard Conducts Massapequa Philharmonic in Season Finale with Violinist Ryu Goto Tonight

 "Each of the three works in this program represent distinct styles of Russian music." said Maestro David Bernard.
 "The alluring melodies and raw brilliance of Borodin's Polovtsian Dances will dazzle you, while the ethereal textures, playful writing and virtuoso passages in the Prokofiev Violin Concerto No. 1 will transport you to another time and place.
 Finally, the mastery, passion and excitement woven throughout Tchaikovsky's Fifth Symphony will grab you from the first note to the last.
 With the dancers and a world renowned soloist, this is a concert not to miss!"

-The concert will take place on Saturday Evening, May 7 at 8:00PM at Berner Auditorium, 50 Carman Mill Rd, Massapequa.
+The concert will take place this evening, May 7 at 8:00PM at Berner Auditorium, 50 Carman Mill Rd, Massapequa.
 This concert is free to the public.
 For additional information, visit www.massphil.org

 ABOUT THE ARTISTS: